jyrimatti/renative-hs/README.rst

 Exploring the design space of how to use Haskell in different environments.
 This project is a work-in-progress and meant to be a template or an example for "real" applications.

+See also `TODO example <https://github.com/jyrimatti/renative-hs-example-todo>` for a working example.

 .. image:: screenshot.png